Rates of Oregon Tenant Lawyer / Attorney

-Why we decline some cases: Occasionally we decline cases when the case is too high risk to pursue.
+Why we decline some cases: Occasionally we decline cases when the case is too high risk to pursue and the Client is not willing to pay us hourly.
 Under ORS 90.255 there are reciprocal attorney fee provisions.
 This means that if you are a plaintiff in a case and you cannot meet your burden of proof and you lose, you will be required to pay your landlord’s attorney fees and costs.

 If you are of modest means or have no income and cannot afford our services: The Oregon State Bar Modest Means Program can be reached at 503-684-3763 or toll-free in Oregon at 800-452-7636.
 If you have no income, Legal Aid may accept your case.
 You may contact Legal Aid at (503) 224-4086.